Zettelkasten-Method/zettelkasten.de/content/authors/sascha/index.md

 1. Read the [introduction to the Zettelkasten Method](https://zettelkasten.de/introduction).
 2. Don’t hesitate.
 Commit yourself to action and learn by doing.
 The Zettelkasten Method is 10% knowledge and 90% skill.
 Skills are developed through practice.
 A lot of practice.
 3. Start thinking about the Zettelkasten Method as a tool to accomplish a task.
 Learn it by using it for that task.
-Try to do research on a blogpost, or process a book you are exited about.
+Try to do research on a blogpost, or process a book you are excited about.
 4. Try to think on how to connect knowledge and not on connecting notes.

 Live long and prosper!<br>